nperkinsr/nperkinsr/README.md

 - 🌱 I’m currently learning ...
 Frontend development
 - 💞️ I’m looking to collaborate on ... projects that require asset creation
 - 📫 How to reach me ... through here!
 - ⚡ Fun fact: ...
-Every time I want to use the oven, I open it first before I turn it on to check if my turtle is inside.
+Every time I want to use the oven, I open it first before I turn it on to check if my pet turtle is inside.
 I do not own a turtle.

 <!---
 nperkinsr/nperkinsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.